tay-bird/nand2tetris/README.md

 project 06/07
 - Whew!
 That was a big effort.
 I picked Ruby for building out these chapters because we use it at work and I'm not the most familiar with it yet.
 Definitely some hair-pulling on these, especially trying to wrap my head around the stack concept in chapter 7.
 I wish they'd provided some compiled .vm -> .asm examples, but I still figured it out eventually.
 I have to say, debugging the chapter 7 compilation was the most frustrating part of this project yet.

+project 08
+- Pro tip: Have a C / embedded systems Googler with 15 years experience tutor you on how a stack works.